 In March 2019, OCTA requested letters of interest for a future round of Project V funding.
 Ten responses from eligible local agencies were received and staff reported these findings to the Board in August 2019.
-At that meeting, the Board directed staff to develop and evaluate potential revisions for the Project V Comprehensive Transportation Funding Programs Guidelines.
-Approval of these revisions as well as a request to authorize a fourth Project V call for approximately \$9 million was authorized by the Board on October 14, 2019.
+At that meeting, the Board directed staff to develop and evaluate potential revisions for the Project V Comprehensive Transportation

+Funding Programs Guidelines.
+The revisions and the request to authorize a fourth Project V call for approximately \$9 million was authorized by the Board on October 14, 2019.
+Funding recommendations for the fourth Project V call are anticipated in April 2020.

 OCTA receives ridership reports from local agencies on a regular basis to monitor the success of these services against performance measures adopted by the Board.
 Currently, most of these services are generally meeting their required performance standards.
-The most recent Project V Ridership report was presented to the Transit Committee on August 8 and the Board on August 12, 2019.
-The next Project V Ridership report is scheduled for early 2020.
+The most recent Project V Ridership report was presented to the Transit Committee on January 9 and the Board on January 13, 2020.
+The next Project V Ridership report is scheduled for Summer 2020.
 Lessons learned from the success of implemented services are incorporated into recommendations for future funding guidelines and programming recommendations.